g2nb/docs/docs/programmatic.md

 ![image](img/programmatic_r_support.png)

-### 7. Files in Markdown Cells
+### 7. Using externally-hosted files in a g2nb notebook

-Sometimes it is beneficial to the narrative of a notebook to link to externally-hosted files in a markdown cell and then to use those files in a later programmatic step.

-g2nb makes doing this easy.
-Just give the link to the external file the `nbtools-markdown-file` class and the external file will automatically appear as an option in g2nb's file menus.
-An example is given below.
+To add an externally-hosted file to the drop-down list of inputs for a g2nb analysis, add the `nbtools-markdown-file` class to the file as shown below.

 ```html
 <a class="nbtools-markdown-file" href="http://example.url">The text to link here.</a>
 ```

-An alternative is to make your links appear as [UI Builder](#ui-builder) output.
-To do this, give an array of 1 or more links to the `nbtools.UIOutput()` method and return it at the end of a cell.
+To provide an externally-hosted file with the g2nb data flow features (Send to Code, Send to Dataframe, Send to analysis cell, etc.), format your links  as [UI Builder](#ui-builder) outputs.
+To do this, provide an array of 1 or more links to the `nbtools.UIOutput()` method and return it at the end of a cell.
 An example (with code also displayed) is shown below.